Media Studies: Film and Photographic Studies

 ### Note for February intake:

-Students from the February intake take Contemporary Theories of Film and Debates on Documentary Strategies in their first semester.
-During the semester they also already start working on their thesis.
-In the following semester they take Media, Art, Theory and one of the electives, Editorial and Curatorial Training Programme or Curating Film and Video.
-Also they will finish their thesis.
+Students from the February intake take Contemporary Theories of Film (10EC) and Debates on Documentary Strategies (10EC) in their first semester and then also start working on their thesis (10EC).
+In their second semester they take two courses, Media, Art, Theory (10EC) and one of the two electives (10EC), and finish their thesis (10 EC).
+They don't need to follow Topical Debates on Photography in Historical Perspective.

 Read more on Entry requirements